apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store.md

 ## Background
 Currently, there will be many data to storage, for example, User information.
-Such as username, passward, user property, this data is structure data Metadata.
+Such as username, password, user property, this data is structure data Metadata.
 Metadata is the key point of our product.
 Metadata is Heterogeneous and data may be very large Other information, such as query history, query log and so on